devlemire/react-day-1/README.md

 ### Summary

 In this step we will add two text input fields on the cart side of our app.
 These will take in an mailing address and a credit-card number from the user.
-We want to verify that these fields have been filled out and are not empty when the user clicks on 'checkout'.
+We want to verify that these fields have been filled out and are not empty when the user goes to checkout.
 If the user attempts to checkout without filling out both of these fields, call an alert which will inform them of the error.

 ### Instructions

-* At the bottom of our App component but before the total container, create a div that will be the inputs container.
+* At the bottom of our cart section but before the total container, create a div that will be the inputs container.
 * Add an input for address and one for credit card.
 These should be able to store their values on state.

 <details><summary>Detailed Instructions</summary>

 Add an inputs container, which will allow the user to enter an address and credit card number.
 These input fields should store their value on state, using an onChange event listener.

 ```js
 <div className="inputs">
     <input placeholder="address" value={this.state.address} onChange={ this.handleAddressInput } />